 • Inform your insurance company about the accident as soon as possible.

 • File a police report to ensure there is an official record.
+Police reports are essential for proving what actually happened and can be critical in defending against an alleged incident.

 6. Seek Medical Attention